ZHU-XU-xmu/cgMSI/README.md

 -allelePath,              string                    alleles fasta file,can be download

--alleleTable,             string
+-alleleTable,             string                    full path of the target specise allele table

 -species,                 string                    species name with No whitespace(if Escherichia coli ,like Ec) for distinguish different species

 Optional arguments:

 -t,                        int                      Number of threads to use by aligner (bowtie2) if different from default (8)

 ```

 add a genome to a existed species library:
 ```
+python cgMSI.py LIB -addGenome -genomesDir genomeDIR -allelePath species_alleles.fasta -alleleTable speciesAlleleTable -species speciesName -genomeName addGenomeName -genomeFile addGenomeFastaFile -t threadNumber

+Required arguments:

+-genomesDir,              string                    directory Full Path of target species Reference Genome

+-allelePath,              string                    alleles fasta file,can be download

+-alleleTable,             string                    full path of the target specise allele table

+-species,                 string                    species name with No whitespace(if Escherichia coli ,like Ec) for distinguish different species

+-genomeName               string                    the name of the genome added into the library

+-genomeFile               string                    full path of the added genome fasta file

+Optional arguments:

+-t,                       int                    Number of threads to use by aligner (bowtie2) if different from default (8)

 ```
 #### MAP
 First you need to make sure that the map module is finished.
 ID module will use file .sam generated previously with MAP module.